Learn Structural Family Therapy: 7 K...

 Reviewer

-According to Structural Family Therapy,1 adolescent difficulties often reflect deeper issues within the family system, such as:
+According to structural family therapy, adolescent difficulties often reflect deeper issues within the family system.1 These deeper issues include:

 • Imbalanced family structure, where roles and responsibilities are unclear or poorly defined